cianc/cianc.github.io/content/DER course - 6.md

 Other notes in this series from  [Kevin Kircher's](https://kevinjkircher.com/) [Distributed Energy Resources](https://kevinjkircher.com/distributed-energy-resources/) class  are [here](tags/DERs).

 ## Summary
+It turns out that you can reason about building heating/cooling with something called "thermal circuits" that are analogous to electrical circuits.
+This allows us to reuse things like Ohm's law and Kirchoff's laws to reason about heat flow, thermal capacity and insulation (or thermal resistance) in single and connected rooms.

 ## Notes (don't read past here unless you are bored)
 + buildings = commercial + residential ~ 2/3 of electricity usage in the US